arcana-network/docs.arcana/docs/solvers/solver-dashboard.md

 ## Wallet Balances

-Refer to the left hand navigation panel.
-The *Wallet Balance* screen shows all routes for the selected solver.
+Go to the *Wallet Balance* screen in the left navigation panel.
+Here you can:

-### Available Liquidity

-The wallet balance screen shows each available liquidity in terms of total unified balance across all chains and tokens.
-It also shows liquidity available per chain in the wallet.
+* View chains and tokens configured for the solver
+* Check balances and thresholds
+* Filter by chain or token type

 ### Total Balance

-You will see the total balance for your connected wallet on the top right of the wallet balance screen.
+The top right of the wallet balance screen shows your total balance.
+This is the combined liquidity across all chains and tokens in your solver account.

+### Chain,Token Balance

+Each row displays the token balance for each configured chain and token type.

-### Chain Thresholds
+### Chain,Token Threshold

-The Wallet Balances screen shows all chains configured for your solver.
-For each chain, you can see the current token thresholds.
+For each chain, you can view and edit the token thresholds.

-* Token
-* Balance
-* Threshold

-You can filter these details by chain or token type.
-The dashboard allows you to edit the token threshold for the chains.

 <figure markdown="span">
     <img alt="Token Threshold" class="an-screenshots " src="{{config.extra.arcana.img_dir}}/solver_db_threshold.{{config.extra.arcana.img_png}}"/>
     <figcaption>Token Threshold</figcaption>
 </figure>

 ## Fees

+Go to the left side navigation panel.
+Click on *Fees* to view and edit the fees configured for each route and the earnings data per route.

-Solver setup includes configuring fees for each specified route serviced by the solver for providing the liquidity to {{config.extra.arcana.company_name}}
+Configuring fees for each specified route serviced by the solver is part of the solver setup.
+This is the fee charged by solver per route for providing liquidity to {{config.extra.arcana.company_name}} protocol users.

-protocol users.
-Each route is comprised of the following fields:
+Each solver route shows the following details:

 * Source Chain
 * Destination Chain
 * Token
 * Fees

-Go to the left side navigation panel.
-Click on *Fees* to view and edit the fees configured for each route and the earnings data per route.

 <figure markdown="span">
     <img alt="Solver Fees" class="an-screenshots " src="{{config.extra.arcana.img_dir}}/solver_db_fees.{{config.extra.arcana.img_png}}"/>